nimrah-a/transit-analytics-sql/README.md

 # Transit Analytics Database

-> Portfolio Project by **Nimrah Ashraf**
+**Portfolio Project by Nimrah Ashraf**

-An Oracle SQL portfolio project that models a public transit system using relational database design and business analytics reporting.
+An Oracle SQL portfolio project that models a public transit system using relational database design, SQL views, and business reporting.
+This project demonstrates database design, data relationships, and analytical SQL queries for a fictional transit system.

 ---